 Please give medications at home whenever possible.
 However, if medication is needed during the school day, the following is necessary.
-All medications will be given in the health office.
+All medications will be given in the school office.

 Students are NOT ALLOWED to have medication on them or in their lockers at school.
-If needed, it must be kept in the health office for dispensing by the school nurse
+If needed, it must be kept in the school office for dispensing by the school nurse/secretary.

 All medication forms can be downloaded here or are available at your child’s school.

 - Prescription medication form signed by health care provider.

 - Parent/guardian signature giving consent to give medication.

 - Medication in a properly labeled prescription bottle brought in by parent/guardian not student.

 - Non-Prescription form filled out and signed by parent/guardian with instructions for school to give medication.

 - Medication must be in the original container

 Things to know about medications: